Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 definition which fields it contains [^1].
 On the other hand, with a `dict`, items can be added or removed dynamically at various points in the code, so you have to potentially read through much more code to understand the shape of the data.
-While this can be avoided with discipline (for instance, not adding new items to a dict after it is instantiated), dataclasses enforce this automatically.
+While this can be avoided with discipline (for instance, you can avoid inserting new items into a dict after it is instantiated), dataclasses help enforce this automatically.

 ## Error checking & debugging